peaceiris/fromxt.github.io/content/post/pwdhash.md

 Another simple way to generate strong passwords is derived from xkcd: Password Strength.
 <center>![Password Strength](https://imgs.xkcd.com/comics/password_strength.png)</center>

+Diceware is another passphrase generator following the proposals of Arnold G. Reinhold on http://diceware.com .
+It generates passphrases by concatenating words randomly picked from wordlists.

 Randall Munroe did offer us a solution: a Correct Horse Battery Staple.
 By memorizing a long phrase, a greater number of bits are more easily encoded in a user’s memory, making a password much harder to crack.
 ‘Correct Horse Battery Staple’ only provides a 44-bit password, though, and researchers at the University of Southern California have a better solution: prose and poetry.
 Just imagine what a man from Nantucket will do to a battery staple.

 Correct Horse Battery Staple, Generate Secure Memorable Passwords.
 A secure password will help keep you safer online.